paulmonterodedios/retail-demand-forecasting-inventory-planning/README.md

 ### Demand-Volume ABC

+The first classification ranked products according to total forecasted demand.

-Demand was relatively evenly distributed across the product portfolio, resulting in limited differentiation.
+Demand was relatively evenly distributed across the portfolio, meaning that **15 of the 20 products were required to represent approximately 80% of total forecasted demand**.

+This provided limited differentiation.

 ### Value-Based ABC

-A second classification used:
+A second classification incorporated both demand and selling price:

-**Forecasted Sales Value = Predicted Demand × Price**
+> **Forecasted Sales Value = Predicted Demand × Price**

 This produced a more useful commercial segmentation:

-- **Class A:** 12 products representing ~80.2% of forecasted sales value
+- **Class A:** 12 products → ~80.2% of forecasted sales value
-- **Class B:** 5 products representing ~16.2%
+- **Class B:** 5 products → ~16.2%
-- **Class C:** 3 products representing ~3.6%
+- **Class C:** 3 products → ~3.6%

+The result shows that products with the highest expected demand are not necessarily those with the highest expected commercial value.

+---

+## Operational Product Prioritization

-Finally, ABC classification was combined with relative forecast uncertainty to support operational prioritization.
+As a final step, the value-based ABC classification was combined with product-level forecasting uncertainty.

+Relative uncertainty was calculated as:

+> **Safety Stock Ratio = Safety Stock / Average Forecast Demand**

+This makes safety-stock requirements comparable across products with different demand levels.

+Products were then assigned operational priorities according to their commercial importance and forecasting uncertainty.

 `P0009` was identified as the only **Critical** SKU because it combines:

-- High expected commercial value
+- Class A commercial importance
 - High relative forecasting uncertainty

+Several Class B products also showed high uncertainty, demonstrating that ABC classification alone does not fully capture operational inventory risk.

+---

-## Key Takeaways
+## Key Business Insights

-- XGBoost substantially outperformed both the naive baseline and the other machine learning models.
+- Machine learning substantially improves demand forecasting compared with a simple previous-day baseline.
+- XGBoost achieved strong performance with an **R² of 0.899**.
-- Forecast accuracy varied across products, highlighting the importance of product-specific uncertainty management.
+- Forecast accuracy differs across products, making product-specific uncertainty management important.
+- Forecast-driven safety stock can substantially reduce simulated stockout risk.
-- Forecast-driven safety stocks significantly improved simulated service levels and reduced shortages.
+- Increasing safety stock improves service level but also increases replenishment and inventory exposure.
+- Demand-volume ABC provided limited differentiation in this portfolio.
+- Incorporating price produced a more informative value-based product prioritization.
-- Value-based ABC classification provided more useful prioritization than demand volume alone.
+- Combining **commercial value + forecasting uncertainty** provides a more useful operational framework than either metric alone.

-- Combining commercial importance with forecast uncertainty created a more operationally meaningful inventory-priority framework.
+---

 ## Technologies